Yonaba/30log/README.md

   can be added to classes                                            [P]
 tostring:
-  classes can be stringified                                         [P]
+  classes can be stringified                                         [P] named classes:
+  classes can be named implementing the special attribute __name     [P]
 ------------------------------------------------------------------------
 Derivation (Inheritance):
 Class can be derived from a superclass: